herrkaefer/AccelerateWatch/README.md

 Apple watchOS 3 opens opptunities to developers to obtain and process motion sensor data both in real time and longer background running time.
 Unfortunately, meanwhile, [Accelerate framework](https://developer.apple.com/library/ios/documentation/Accelerate/Reference/AccelerateFWRef/) is still unavailable on watchOS.
 This library will help those watchOS⌚️ apps which need to process sensor data in real time, just like what Accelerate does for iOS platform.

-- Swift support.
+- Swift APIs.
 C data structures and methods are wrapped in Swift, so that you can call them using Swift conveniently.
 - Friendly syntax.
 This is a reason that you even want to use this instead of Accelerate framework on iOS, though other similar libraries like [Surge](https://github.com/mattt/Surge) exists.
 Would update to Swift 3 later.

-Currently the functionality set is still much small compared with Accelerate because only those I used in my projects are added (mostly focused on time series operations and analysis).
+Currently the functionality set is still much smaller compared with Accelerate framework because only those I used in my projects are added (mostly focused on time series operations and analysis).
 So **contributions are welcome!** 😃

 # Install

-## Install manually

 1. Copy AccelerateWatch folder to your project (usually the Watch Extension folder).
 2. Check that every .swift and .c files has Watch Extension as target.